 - “Multi Pattern”: 8 patterns are available here.
 The “Repeat”, “Loop” and “Chain” functions (see below) define how these patterns are played.
 The start and end point can also be defined here for each track (this then applies for all eight patterns, such as for making a song in ¾ time), although the direction in this mode is “Forward” for all tracks.
 As each track also has its own clock divider and playhead in this mode, it can occur that the played triggers come from different patterns – in other words, several patterns are played simultaneously.

 This button is used to switch from “Single Pattern” to “Multi Pattern” mode and back.
-As long as the button is pressed, the Select display briefly shows how many patterns (1 or 8) are available.
 The LED of the button is lit when “Multi Pattern” is active.

 Mixed (known as “ABCD” on original module)

-This button is used to convert a pure “Multi Pattern” into a “Mixed Pattern” mode, in other words to set individual tracks to “Single”.
-The track is selected on the left of the matrix and the track mode “MU” (Multi) or “SI” (Single) on the right.
-If all tracks are set to “SI”, the sequencer behaves as if it were in “Single Pattern” mode.
-If all tracks are set to “MU”, this is then in full “Multi Pattern” mode.
+This button is used to convert a pure “Multi Pattern” into a “Mixed Pattern” mode.
+The track is selected on the left of the matrix and the on the right which pattern is played:

 Functions – setting steps